 The Elementary and Secondary Education Act (ESEA), first authorized in 1965 as part of the "War on Poverty" legislation introduced by Lyndon Johnson in 1964, was reauthorized and signed into law on December 10, 2015 through the passing of the Every Student Succeeds Act (ESSA).
-This new law, which takes effect on October 1, 2016, rewrites ESEA and replaces the No Child Left Behind Act of 2001 (NCLB) that expired in 2007.
+This new law, which took effect on October 1, 2016, rewrites ESEA and replaces the No Child Left Behind Act of 2001 (NCLB) that expired in 2007.
 The law is intended to return decision-making authority and control to states and school districts.
 Of particular note is the inclusion of the arts in the definition of a "well-rounded education."
 Such a statement is intended to ensure that arts education programs and teachers are eligible to receive federal funds.
 As is typically the case after the passing of new legislation, the Department of Education held negotiated rulemaking sessions in March and April of 2016 for the purpose of writing regulation intended to clarify several provisions of the law.
-Following these sessions, draft regulations were released for comment regarding a variety of topics including assessment and testing, summative school ratings, and the distinction between "supplement" and "supplant."
-At the present time, final regulations have not been published.
+Following these sessions, draft regulations were released for comment regarding a variety of topics including accountability and data reporting, assessment, and the classification of funds to "supplement" or "supplant" existing monies.
+Final regulations published by the Department of Education regarding assessment (December 2016) are currently on hold due to federal action.
+Proposed regulations regarding the issue of "supplement" versus "supplant" were withdrawn by the Department of Education in early January of 2017.
+Regulations regarding accountability, state plans and reporting, and teacher preparation were subsequently repealed by action through the Congressional Review Act on March 27, 2017.

-Capitalizing on ESSA momentum, there was a strong desire to reauthorize the Higher Education Act (HEA) in 2016.
+Although reauthorization of the Higher Education Act (HEA) is anticipated, there is no timeline in place or suggested at this time.
 This Act was last reauthorized in August of 2008 and expired on December 31, 2013.
-However, progress is slow and therefore reauthorization does not appear imminent.
-Issues of concern that continue and remain part of the ongoing conversation include gainful employment, state authorization, teacher preparation, and misrepresentation.
-Joining this list are issues such as access, cost and completion, new pathways for collegiate study, student achievement, institutional responsibility, and institutional obligations under Title IX.
-Excessive federal overreach remains a concern and is exemplified by the Department of Education's initiative on transparency released on November 5, 2015.
-This initiative is problematic in that it includes executive actions and suggested legislative reform proposals (such as repealing the statutory prohibition on the Department's ability to set and enforce expectations regarding student achievement standards), which further encroach upon the autonomy and freedoms of institutions.
-Other concerns on the federal level include the recent desire and push from the Consumer Financial Protection Bureau to review postsecondary institutions and the Department of Labor's newly published overtime rule.
-As the current administrative term draws to a close, higher education is witnessing an unprecedented increase in regulatory activity.
-Members and colleagues should continue to remain abreast of unfolding activities, study federal writings, and consider carefully the potential effects of proposed regulation.
-Concerted effort is needed to ensure that neither law nor the regulation that follows restricts the academy from designing and implementing effective programs of study.
-Protecting and maintaining institutional autonomy and freedoms vital to the success of our educational system as well as our pursuits of creative and innovative undertakings remains paramount.
+Issues of concern include initiatives pertaining to gainful employment, state authorization, teacher preparation, and misrepresentation.
+Joining this list are issues such as access, cost and completion, new pathways for collegiate study, student achievement, institutional responsibility, borrower defense to repayment, and institutional obligations under Title IX.
+2016 culminated in an unprecedented increase in regulatory activity and excessive federal overreach as exemplified by the Department of Education's initiative on transparency released on November 5, 2015.
+This initiative includes executive actions and suggested legislative reform proposals (such as repealing the statutory prohibition on the Department's ability to set and enforce expectations regarding student achievement standards), which provide opportunities to encroach upon the autonomy and freedoms of institutions.
+Other concerns on the federal level included the desire and push from the Consumer Financial Protection Bureau to review postsecondary institutions, the Department of Labor's published overtime rule, which was blocked in November of 2016 by a preliminary injunction, and the National Labor Relations Board ruling allowing for unionization of graduate students providing services at private institutions.